The Karen Carpenter Story: Production

 The idea for a movie based on Karen Carpenter's life had been floating around after her sudden death from emetine cardiotoxicity due to anorexia nervosa in February 1983.
 However, it was difficult to find someone to write the script for it.
 Once it had been approved by the studio and Richard Carpenter, there were daily script "rewrites or entire scenes were removed" according to co-stars Cynthia Gibb and Mitchell Anderson, in an attempt to soften the image of Agnes Carpenter by her son in real life.
 The final movie, in Gibb's opinion, gives a "white-washed" account of Carpenter's life.
 Gibb also said that a lot of the information in it was "watered down or removed altogether" at the request of Richard.

 Richard Carpenter also requested that Gibb wear Karen Carpenter's original clothing, which he supplied, and that she lose the required weight in order to fit into these clothes.
 Gibb stated:

-"I lost weight as Richard wanted and he was there watching over me in every scene.
-It was unnerving having to wear Karen's clothes, right down to her clingy T-shirts and crumpled bell-bottoms.
-I donned a wig and used Karen's make-up.
-By the time I was finished I felt [like] I was Karen."

 Gibb also stated that "there was no time to research and I had my drum lessons during my lunch hour".
 Even though she had starred for two years in Fame, she said it was still insisted upon her to take voice lessons to do the lip synching.

 Crew members later talked about their experience dealing with Richard Carpenter during shooting:

-"Frankly, we were very glad he [Richard Carpenter] (didn't play himself).
-He was a pain in the backside, so oversensitive and close to the action he almost screwed things up.
-When we spotted him on his knees praying to Karen he was saying: 'Forgive me, forgive me...'

-"The misgivings he had were painfully obvious.
-You could almost see him wrestling with things in his mind.
-It was as if he felt that Karen would never have approved.
-He whispered to one of the boys: 'I'd give my right arm if she were here now.'

-"The guy just hasn't been able to let go (and now) the film lacks an independent balance."
+The film featured two previously unreleased Carpenters tracks, "You're the One" and "Where Do I Go from Here?", which were later released on Lovelines later that year.